A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Proposed Method

+Based on the SDPM and SAAM, we propose the Self-Distillation Embedded Supervised Affinity Attention Network (SD-AANet), as shown in Fig.\ref{Fig3}.
 For the whole model, we choose cross entropy loss $L_{ce}$ for the final segmentation prediction.
-Counting losses of SDPM and SAAM in, the total loss of SD-AANet is combination of $L_{ce}$, $L_{KD}$ and $L_{ce, s}$ as
+Counting losses of SDPM and SAAM in, the total loss of SD-AANet is the combination of $L_{ce}$, $L_{KD}$ and $L_{ce, s}$ as